 SmartClient Server JavaDoc:

+com.isomorphic.js.JSTranslater.toJS()

 Queuing & Transactions

 Queuing is the ability to include more than one DSRequest in a single HTTP request.

 When saving data, queuing allows multiple data update operations in a single HTTP request so that the operations can be performed as a transaction.
 When loading data, queuing allows you to combine multiple data loading operations into a single HTTP request without writing any special server-side logic to return a combined result.